kitao/divsugar/docs/Node.md

 Returns the z-coodrinate of this Node.

 ### `(DivSugar.Node) getPosition(vec)`
-Sets the position of this Node to the vector `vec`.
+Sets the position of this Node to the Vector `vec`.
 This method is chainable.

 ### `(DivSugar.Node) setPosition(vec)`
-Sets the vector `vec` to the position of this Node.
+Sets the Vector `vec` to the position of this Node.
 This method is chainable.

 ### `(DivSugar.Node) setPosition(x, y, z)`